KirstLab/asc_seurat/docs/expression_visualization.rst

    | TCL1A     | Cluster_3 |           |
    +-----------+-----------+-----------+

-After loading the input file, users can then select what group(s) of genes to explore, as well as, select specific genes from each group.
-Moreover, if a third column is provided in the input file, users can use the common name of the genes instead of the gene IDs to select the genes to be shown.
+After loading the input file, users can then select what group(s) of genes to explore and select specific genes from each group.
+Moreover, if a third column is provided in the input file, users can use the genes' common name instead of the gene IDs to select the genes to be shown.

 Heatmap
 =======